We're Closed for Renovation!

 Office: (609) 683-7132

-From Princeton follow Route 27 (Nassau Street) north into Kingston.
+From Princeton follow Route 27 (Nassau Street/ Princeton-Kingston Road/ Main Street) north into Kingston.
 Turn left on to Laurel Avenue (Route 603).
-Rockingham is one mile north, on the left side of the road.
+Rockingham is one mile north, on the left (west) side of the road.
 The parking lot is past the house and tree line, also on the left.

-From Route 206 follow Route 518 east through Rocky Hill, across the canal bridge.
-Turn right onto Route 603 (Kingston-Rocky Hill Rd.).
+From Route 206 in the Montgomery area follow Route 518 east through Rocky Hill, across the Millstone River and D&R Canal bridges.
+Turn right onto Route 603 (Kingston-Rocky Hill Rd.) at the light.
 Travel south for approximately one mile.
-The parking lot is on the right before you come to the house.
+The entrance to the parking lot is on the right (west), shortly past the entrance to Trap Rock Industries, marked by a brown sign with white lettering and a small section of wood fencing.

 GPS Coordinates (84 Laurel Avenue, Franklin Township, NJ)